laurendelong21/MoA-Net/README.md

 </h1>

-This is the code repository for the creation of *MoA-Net* and all of its variants.
-The network can be used for benchmarking purposes for interpretable drug discovery approaches.
+This is the code repository for the creation of *MoA-Net*, as described in [**"MARS: A neurosymbolic approach for interpretable drug discovery"**](https://arxiv.org/abs/2410.05289).

+ The network can be used for benchmarking approaches for interpretable drug discovery.

 *MoA-Net* can be used by graph based algorithms for MoA deconvolution.
 The figure below shows: A) the graph schema or data model of *MoA-Net* and B) the node and edge statistics of *MoA-Net*.